ed-fish/data-efficient-video-transformers/README.md

   I am still experimenting with this method and currently working through the engineering challenges before I can fully explore the through a comprehensive research project and paper.

   This work is linked to my current work on efficient multi-modal transformer networks for long videos but is a different approach.

+  ***This code will not run correctly without the formatted dataset.
+I will endeavor to release a generic version for MIT and Kinetics asap***